Portrait of a Woman as Judith

-Portrait of a Woman as Judith is a 1590-1595 oil on canvas painting by Agostino Carracci, now in a private collection.
+Portrait of a Woman as Judith is an oil on canvas painting by the Italian artist Agostino Carracci, from c.
+1590–1595, now in a private collection.
 It is signed A. CAR.
 BON.
 (Agostino Carracci from Bologna) at bottom left.

 Identification

-The work was lost until re-appearing on the art market in 1985 thanks to a re-reading of its iconography by Australian art historian Jaynie Anderson identifying its subject as Olimpia Luna (died 1592) as the biblical figure Judith, with Holofernes' head modelled on her husband Melchiorre Zoppio (1544 – 1634), co-founder of the Accademia dei Gelati in Bologna, an association of writers, poets and scholars of which Agostino was probably a member.
+The work was lost until re-appearing on the art market in 1985, when the Australian art historian Jaynie Anderson identified its subject as Olimpia Luna (died 1592) depicted in the guise of the biblical figure Judith, with Holofernes' head modelled on her husband Melchiorre Zoppio (1544–1634) Zoppio was a co-founder of the Accademia dei Gelati in Bologna, an association of writers, poets and scholars of which Agostino was probably a member.

 Anderson drew on several documentary sources, particularly the oration at Agostino's funeral in January 1603 (about a year after his death) by Lucio Faberi (or Faberio), notary of the Company of Painters in Bologna, as quoted by Carlo Cesare Malvasia in his chapter on the funeral in Felsina Pittrice (1678).
 This states it was painted after Olimpia's death, with Faberi stating "if it is a great deed to paint a portrait from nature, how much greater a deed it is to do the same when the subject is absent; it is certainly most great and marvellous to do such a thing, painting a person already dead, buried, unseen, without a drawing or imprint, but solely and simply from others' accounts ...
 As her husband relates [Agostino Carracci] made the portrait of [Zoppo's] wife Olimpia Luna, who was wife to the Most Excellent Melchiorre Zoppio".
 He goes on to add that Zoppio himself stated that he particularly appreciated the painting and dedicated a sonnet to it, which Faberi quoted in its entirety in his oration.